LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

-Since METARs, TAFs, and NOTAMs are provided in aeronautical coded text formats, we deliberately use their original, non-decoded forms to emphasize a key strength that the framework does not require separate decoders for these coded texts.
-Spanning the entire year of 2022, the METARs and TAFs were mass-downloaded from Ogimet \cite{Ogimet}, while NOTAMs were collected from the AIM Korea \cite{AIMKorea}.
-The active time periods of the coded texts vary by source.
-For a time \( t \), the METAR report is retrieved by selecting the one whose release time falls within the preceding 30-minute update interval.
-In contrast, TAFs and NOTAMs explicitly define their active periods.
-TAF reports are typically issued every six hours, and multiple forecasts may overlap at a given time; therefore, we select the most recent valid TAF.
-For NOTAMs, multiple notices can be concurrently active, so we collect all active NOTAMs.
-The prepared METAR, TAF, and NOTAMs, at time $t$, are directly used to construct the prompts, \( P^{wx}_t \) and \( P^{no}_t \), as in Figure \ref{fig:promptwx} and Figure \ref{fig:promptno}.
+We retained the original aeronautical-coded forms of METARs, TAFs, and NOTAMs to highlight a design aspect in which the framework does not require rigid rule-based parsing.
+METARs and TAFs were mass-downloaded from Ogimet~\cite{Ogimet}, while NOTAMs were collected from AIM Korea~\cite{AIMKorea}.
+The METAR was selected as the most recent report released before time \(t\), within the standard 30-minute update interval.
+TAFs and NOTAMs explicitly define their active periods: TAFs are typically reported every six hours, and since multiple forecasts may overlap at a given time, we selected the most recent valid TAF at time \(t\); for NOTAMs, multiple notices can be active concurrently, so we collected all active notices.
+The METAR, TAF, and NOTAMs queried at time \(t\) were directly used to construct the prompts \(P^{\text{M}}_t\), \(P^{\text{T}}_t\), and \(P^{\text{N}}_t\), with the prefixes ``METAR in effect:'', ``TAF in effect:'', and ``Active NOTAMs:'', respectively.